lusficer/ECommerce-Tech/README.md

   - Handles order placement, order lifecycle (created, paid, canceled), and order history.
   - Integrates with payment provider placeholders and emits events for downstream processing.
   - Uses a durable relational store for transactional consistency.

-- **Fulfillment Service**
-  - Orchestrates packing, shipment creation, and fulfillment status updates.
-  - Listens to order events and coordinates with inventory and shipping partners.

 - **Recommendation Service**
   - Provides personalized or item-based product recommendations.